Jibe (band): Legacy

-Jibe’s reputation in the Dallas scene has become legendary.
-The legacy of the band is inextricably tied to the pinnacle of the Deep Ellum music scene of the 1990s and early 2000s.
-Along with other prominent Dallas bands such as Tripping Daisy, The Toadies, Drowning Pool, SouthFM, Flickerstick, Edgewater, Old 97's, Slow Roosevelt and Reverend Horton Heat, Jibe are revered as standard-bearers of a bygone era when rock fans packed the clubs of Deep Ellum.
+Jibe is recognized within the Dallas scene.
+The legacy of the band is inextricably tied to the Deep Ellum music scene of the 1990s and early 2000s.
+Along with other prominent Dallas bands such as Tripping Daisy, The Toadies, Drowning Pool, SouthFM, Flickerstick, Edgewater, Old 97's, Slow Roosevelt and Reverend Horton Heat, Jibe are considered as standard-bearers of a bygone era when rock fans packed the clubs of Deep Ellum.

-Reunion (2015-2018)
+Reunion (2015–2018)

 Jibe played their first concert in eleven years on September 25, 2015 at Gas Monkey Bar N' Grill in Dallas.
 The show was free, but required tickets which could be reserved at Dallas rock radio station KDGE’s website.
 The tickets sold out in less than ten hours, and the concert was moved to a larger venue, where tickets again quickly sold out.
 In 2016 the band wrote and recorded a new album, Epic Tales of Human Nature with producer Matt Noveskey and mixer Toby Wright.
 The first single from the album ,"We've Only Just Begun", was released November 8, 2016.
 The full album was released to fans who pre-ordered on June 9, 2017, and had a wider release on October 6, 2017.
 Along with the new album, Jibe also released a collection of B-sides and rarities.
 The second single from the album, "Release" soon followed, and proved to be a radio hit, peaking at #42 on the mediabase active rock chart in March 2018.
 With Jibe's resurgence in full swing, the band joined Theory of a Deadman on a gulf coast tour in the summer of 2018, and headlined their own west coast tour in August.
 On September 26, Jibe opened for Slash at the House of Blues in Houston.
 Jibe was invited to join Candlebox's Fall 2018 tour, but had to cancel after Joe Grah was seriously injured in a head-on collision while riding his motorcycle in Hollywood on October 8, 2018.
 Grah made a full recovery, and wrote new songs throughout 2019, but Jibe has not played a live show since the accident.